valenzano-lab/labsite/README.md

 This document contains the instructions on how to contribute to the development and maintenance of the **_Valenzano lab_** [website](https://valenzano-lab.github.io/labsite/) at the [Leibniz Institute on Aging](https://www.leibniz-fli.de/).

 The Valenzano lab website is written in [RMarkdown](https://bookdown.org/yihui/rmarkdown/) and is built using the [__Distill__](https://rstudio.github.io/distill/website.html) package.
-If you are a member of the Valenzano lab and are interested in actively contributing to the lab website, you need to:
+If you are a member of the Valenzano lab and are interested in actively contributing to the lab website, please do the following:
 1. get your own [github](https://github.com/) account
 2. familiarize yourself with [git](https://ryoaxton.medium.com/familiarize-yourself-with-git-fadcc125dbb9), [version control](https://en.wikipedia.org/wiki/Version_control) and [markdown](https://en.wikipedia.org/wiki/Markdown)
 3. request to Dario to add you as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) on this repo.